By default you have two options:

 - ubuntu adjust volume

-- how to change volume in ubuntu
+- change volume in ubuntu